-If Revenues Available for Debt Service are not sufficient to make the Principal Reduction Payments in full for all Outstanding Bonds subject thereto, then Principal Reduction Payments are made pro rata based upon the amount due, as adjusted, when Revenues Available for Debt Service are not sufficient to make such payments in full.
+If Revenues Available for Debt Service are not sufficient to make the Principal Reduction Payments in full for all Outstanding Senior Lien Bonds subject thereto, then Principal Reduction Payments are made pro rata among Series of Senior Lien Bonds subject thereto based upon the amount due, as adjusted, all in accordance with the applicable Series Resolution.
 To the extent any Principal Reduction Payment is less than the corresponding payment contemplated by the applicable Targeted Amortization Schedule, such deficiency will be added to the next payment contemplated by such Targeted Amortization Schedule.

-The Corporation has covenanted in the 2005 Series Resolution that it will not structure the principal payments of Additional Bonds issued under the General Resolution (whether by maturity, mandatory or other sinking fund redemptions or Principal Reduction Payments) in ways which would result in a postponement of the Principal Reduction Payments scheduled for the Tranches of the 2005 Bonds as a result of the diversion of Revenues Available for Debt Service to be received from Pledged Assets to the retirement of principal of such Additional Bonds.
+The Corporation has covenanted in the 2006 Series Resolution that it will not structure the principal payments of Additional Bonds issued under the General Resolution (whether by maturity, mandatory or other sinking fund redemptions or Principal Reduction Payments) in ways which would result in a postponement of the Principal Reduction Payments scheduled for the Tranches of the 2006 Bonds as a result of the diversion of Revenues Available for Debt Service to be received from Pledged Assets to the retirement of principal of such Additional Bonds.
 The Corporation is permitted to conclusively rely on a Cash Flow Certificate prepared by or on behalf of the Corporation in complying with this covenant.